jvs/knives/README.md

 ## Finding the Shadow Banker

-- If a player other than the banker holds the **Ghost of the strong suit**, they are the **shadow banker** (secret partner)
+- Player with **Ghost of the strong suit** is the shadow banker (secret partner)
-- The shadow banker's identity is discovered during play when the Ghost is revealed
+- Identity revealed when Ghost is played
-- The banker may announce they are playing solo if they wish, but this helps the defenders
+- Banker may announce playing solo (but this helps defenders)
-- The banker and shadow banker **combine their won tricks** to count coins together at the end of the round
+- Banker and shadow banker combine won tricks to count coins together
-- If the banker has the Ghost, they play solo (no partner)
+- If banker has the Ghost, they play solo (no partner)

 ## Special Card Abilities

 ### Ghost

-- If a Ghost and King of the **same suit** are played in the same trick, the Ghost outranks the King
+- Beats King of same suit when played in same trick
-- The Ghost does not necessarily win the trick; normal trump rules still apply
+- Normal trump rules still apply
-- The Ghost of the strong suit identifies the shadow banker
+- Ghost of strong suit identifies the shadow banker

 ### Cat of Clubs

-- When you play the Cat of Clubs, you lead the next trick (regardless of who wins the current trick)
+- You lead the next trick (regardless of who wins current trick)
-- Has no effect on the final (6th) trick
+- No effect on final (6th) trick

 ### Dance of Diamonds

-- Immediately after playing the Dance card, before the next player acts, select one other player to swap a card with
+- After playing Dance, select another player to swap cards with
-- Each of you selects a card from your hand and exchanges them face-down
+- Each selects a card and exchanges face-down
-- Has no effect on the final (6th) trick
+- No effect on final (6th) trick

 ### Hound of Hearts

-- Select one other player
+- Select another player
-- They must reveal one card of their choice from their hand to all players
+- They reveal one card of their choice to all players

 ### Snitch of Spades
 - Name one non-ghost card (e.g., "King of Hearts")
-- If any player has that card, they must reveal it to all players
+- If held, that player must reveal it

 ## Playing Tricks

 ### First Lead

-- **With a banker:** Player to the left of the banker leads
+- **With banker:** Player left of banker leads
-- **Leaster/Moster:** Player to the left of the dealer leads
+- **Leaster/Moster:** Player left of dealer leads
-- The player may lead with any card.
+- May lead with any card

 ### Following Suit

-- Players must follow the leading suit if able
+- Must follow leading suit if able
-- If unable, they may play any card
+- Otherwise play any card

 ### Winning Tricks